 Overview

-The sessions will build practical skills to recognise signs of harm and respond safely and compassionately.
+Primary care (whole of practice) plays a vital role in supporting patients impacted by abuse.
+This training session will build practical skills to recognise signs of harm and respond safely and compassionately.
 Through evidence‑informed content and practical guidance, this series supports primary care teams to play a vital role in early identification, trauma‑informed care, and effective pathways to support.

-Session 3: Introduction to Sexual Violence
+Introduction to Sexual Violence

 This session focuses on recognising and responding to sexual violence across the lifespan.
 It covers indicators that may appear in primary care, the physical and psychological health effects, trauma informed communication, and essential considerations when discussing safety, consent, and referral pathways.